Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/226_Story of the Dancing Unicorn the reality of a User Acquisition Manager Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Story of the Dancing Unicorn the reality of a User Acquisition Manager  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Story of the Dancing Unicorn: the reality of a User Acquisition Manager – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Reality of a User Acquisition Manager](./images/Screen-Shot-2023-04-12-at-232106_ac79466c.png)